This is a “close” copy of the words that were spoken in this episode

 Mel De Gioia 0:27

-Welcome to Engineering Heroes’ mini series in the lead up to the very first World Engineering Day for Sustainable Development 2020.
+Welcome to Engineering Leaders’ mini series in the lead up to the very first World Engineering Day for Sustainable Development 2020.
 This mini series is being supported by the World Federation of Engineering Organisations.
 My name is Melanie and my co host and our podcast’s resident engineer is Dominic.
 Today’s episode is on the United Nations Sustainable Development Goal number five, about gender equality.

 Our guest talking to us about her work on the SDG is a civil engineer.
 She was recently made the chair of the Women and Engineering Committee Of The World Federation of Engineering and Organisations.
 She has held a variety of engineering roles within Nigeria and in the UK.
 Our guest also co founded a climate change initiative called Green Vantage.
 Our guest today is Yetunde Holloway.